Unfriend....no....block....no....just unfriend and then if I see them talking shit, block....

 This was the debate I was having with myself a couple of months ago, over how to deal with someone who I had just found out, had betrayed my trust.

 But this wasn't just some mere acquaintance, this was one of my closest friends.

 This had happened years before and because of how badly I was hurt then, I developed a tier system of friendship, this way only a small select few would be close enough that they could hurt me.
 Unfortunately, this person was in that select few.

 So this obviously throws your entire world out of focus.
 You start questioning your trust with everyone, you become paranoid and chances are, you will lash out at those who did nothing wrong.
 Let's just say all three happened in the first day or two.

-My next suggestion would to remove the person who hurt you, completely out of your life.
-De-friend them on Facebook, throw out anything that reminds you of them, etc. The less reminders the better.
+My next suggestion would be to remove the person who hurt you, completely out of your life.
+Unfriend them on Facebook, throw out anything that reminds you of them, etc. The fewer reminders the better.
 Without these visuals, you'll start to not think of them as often and soon, not at all.

 My final suggestion would be to find solace with your remaining friends in that close circle.
 They didn't do anything wrong, that bond, that trust, that love you have for them is still as true as ever and you're going to value them even more.

 Bumps in the road are going to happen.
 People are going to hurt you in life.
 But if you let it hurt and then take the right measures to heal fast, move on and learn from it.
 You'll be fine.